simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### saml
   * Make the id of the generated signed metadata only change when metadata content changes.
+  * New SP options `AssertionConsumerService` and `SingleLogoutServiceLocation` that allow to override the default URL paths.

 ### Interoperability
   * The minimum PHP version required is now 5.6.